Howeng98/go_game_extension/README.md

   TODO and Discussions:
   - Remove hand case by checking pixel RGB values and remove hand frames

+---
+### 04/02
+Accomplished
+  - Consider the eaten pieces case and label

+  Future Works:
+  - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces
+  - My dict need to store peices color and counter number, build a global board to store the pieces coming time.

 ## References
 1. [Kifu Snap](https://www.crazy-sensei.com/?lang=en)
 2. [Pix Spy](https://pixspy.com/)